-Iron filings will be spread on the sediments in the deeper areas that are most likely to thermallystratify and become anoxic.
+Iron filings will be spread on the sediments in the deeper areas that are most likely to thermally-stratify and become anoxic.
 The assistance of the City of New Hope personnel will be needed for this task.
 One method is to spread iron filings over a frozen lake surface in winter so that the iron filings will eventually settle to the bottom as the ice thaws.
 An alternate option is to apply the iron filings using a spreader device attached to a boat during early Spring.
-The iron filings units (lb) and costs may change depending on Part I mesocosm study results (\$2000/acre est.), and variability of iron filings costs; therefore, the costs of iron filings will be made by the City of New Hope, with guidance from SAFL staff.
+The iron filings units (lb) and costs may change depending on Part I mesocosm study results (\$2000/acre est.), and variability of iron filings costs; therefore, the costs of iron filings application is not included in the budget (please see Table 2).
+The purchase of the iron filings will be made by the City of New Hope, with guidance from SAFL staff.
 At current rates for iron filings, the estimated cost would be between \$15,000 (if half the lake needs to be treated) and \$30,000 (if the entire lake needs to be treated).